How it works

 Looping

 Think of the Ukrainian language as a whole made up of distinct layers.
 A loop can focus on the whole or on one layer at a time.
 By narrowing your attention, you're able to learn that specific layer more effectively.
-When the individual layers become clear, the whole language becomes easier to understand, like reassembling a puzzle once you've sorted the pieces.
+When the individual layers become clear, the whole language becomes easier to understand.

 VIDEO